-There are so many labels for people who travel; traveller, backpacker, flashpacker, tourist, holidaymaker,…..
-Thinking about it recently, going through these options, I have come to the conclusion that the Flying Fluskeys have developed into flashpackers.
+There are so many labels for people who travel; traveller, backpacker, flashpacker, tourist, holidaymaker… Thinking about it recently, going through these options, I have come to the conclusion that the I’ve developed into a flashpacker.
 So how did I come to my realisation, here are the reasons why:

 We love hostels.
-I have a whole article coming up about the joy of hostelling.
+So much so, I wrote Why Staying in Hostels is NOT as Bad as You Think.
 That in itself does say something about the way we travel.
 However, we hate dorms!
 I am such a terrible sleeper.
 If I am trapped in the same room as a snorer (even a heavy breather) I won’t get the best night’s sleep.
 Add to that people coming in and out, lights going on and off, toilets flushing and occasional night terrors and I don’t stand a chance.
 It is a double or twin room for us now.

-2. Flashpackers can’t live without their everyday beauty routines.
+Flashpacker can’t live without their everyday beauty routines

 Ever since then, I have taken my tiny but surprisingly brilliant travel hair dryer, and my straighteners with me on every trip.
-(I use the Babyliss Nano Pro and Babyliss medium size straighteners that came in this set).
-I forgot my straighteners on my honeymoon, MY HONEYMOON, and again, it made me super grumpy having frizzy hair.
+(I use the Babyliss Nano Pro and Babyliss medium size straighteners).
+I forgot my straighteners on my trip to Peru, and again, it made me super grumpy having frizzy hair.

 Mr Fluskey will not travel without his fancy aftershave, even if it does attract mosquitoes and take up half of his liquids bag.
 He probably carries more product than me.
 He also takes his electric toothbrush away with him, despite its size and weight.